-For details on where to buy suitable decodable readers click here.
-This list, which is updated regularly, can be found under the 'Start' menu when you log in to the Read3 program.
+Read3 parents and professionals receive access to a comprehensive list of Read3-aligned readers and curated lists to ensure practise is well targeted.
+This list is updated regularly, can be found under the 'Guides' menu when you log in to the Read3 program.

 For specifics on which decodable readers match each step of the program, look for this book icon at the end of each Module Step and click the 'curated resources' link.